 PCI Working to Protect Consumers by Addressing Auto Body Repair

-This year has proven to be another active year for auto body repair issues with legislation in more than 30 states, the introduction of the Promoting Automotive Repair, Trade, and Sales (PARTS) Act in Congress and litigation on the use of direct repair programs (DRP) pending around the country.
+This year has proven to be another active year for auto body repair issues with legislation introduced in 29 states and the expected re-introduction of the Promoting Automotive Repair, Trade, and Sales (PARTS) Act in Congress.

-The auto industry has a near monopoly with aftermarket parts that allows them to charge as much as 60 percent more than other kinds of replacement parts.
-In the last decade, in an effort to further block competition for replacement parts, the auto industry is exploiting the U.S. patent system attempting to use design patents to restrict competition for replacement parts – at the expense of consumers and businesses.
+The auto industry has a near monopoly with aftermarket parts that allows them to charge 25% to 50% more than other kinds of replacement parts.
+In the last decade, in an effort to further block competition for replacement parts, the auto industry has exploited the U.S. patent system by using design patents to restrict competition for replacement parts – at the expense of consumers and businesses.

-To address this issue, Senators Orrin Hatch (R-UT) and Sheldon Whitehouse (D-RI) and Representatives Darrell Issa (R-CA) and Zoe Lofgren (D-CA) introduced S. 560 and H.R.
-1057, the Promoting Automotive Repair, Trade and Sales (PARTS) Act of 2015.
+To address this issue, Senators Orrin Hatch (R-UT) and Sheldon Whitehouse (D-RI) and Representatives Darrell Issa (R-CA), Zoe Lofgren (D-CA), Blake Farenthold (R-TX), and Jim Langevin (D-RI) introduced S. 812 and H.R.
+1879, the Promoting Automotive Repair, Trade and Sales (PARTS) Act of 2017 .
 This bicameral and bipartisan legislation would preserve competition in the collision repair parts marketplace, foster competitive prices and provide consumers with a choice between original equipment manufactured (OEM) parts or an alternative source of quality, non-branded parts, to replace the cosmetic exterior parts of a car that are commonly damaged in an auto accident.

 Direct Repair Programs